 Peer Tutoring -- Peer tutoring is available each semester.
 Hours are posted in the Educational Services Center.
-Peer tutoring provides students with additional help in specific subject areas offered through the Pre-Collegiate program.
+Peer tutoring provides students with additional help in specific subject areas offered through the Pre-

+Collegiate program.
 Peer tutors are qualified individuals who have progressed through their studies and are willing to help fellow students.
 Computer software and other learning aids are available for some programs.

-Mentoring -- Returning students are matched with new students and provide informal support and guidance.
+Mentoring -- Returning students are matched with new students who provide informal support and guidance.

-Self-Paced Programs -- Self-paced programs, which are available in a number of areas, consist of computer soft-ware, audio-visual materials, learning aids, and textbooks.
+Self-Paced Programs -- Self-paced programs, which are available in a number of areas, consist of computer software, audio-visual materials, learning aids, and textbooks.

-Testing Services -- Testing services are available to students in the Educational Services Center.
+Testing Services - Testing services are available to students in the Educational Services Center.
 The center provides scheduled standardized testing in the following areas:

-ACT COMPASS Placement Test College Level Examination Program (CLEP) College Assessment of Academic Proficiency (CAAP) General Education Development exam (GED) Test of Adult Basic Education (TABE)
+ACT COMPASS Placement Test

+College Assessment of Academic Proficiency (CAAP)

+General Education Development exam (GED) Test of Adult Basic Education (TABE)